-Andy Hitchings has worked over 20 years on California’s most complex water rights and water supply issues.
-He has played an integral role in the renewal, implementation, and defense of Sacramento River Settlement Contracts, and represents the largest of the Sacramento River Settlement Contractors.
+Andy Hitchings has worked for nearly 30 years on California’s most complex water rights, water supply and water quality issues.
+He has played an integral role in the renewal, implementation, and defense of Sacramento River Settlement Contracts, and has assisted numerous clients on Federal Reclamation Law contracting matters.
 In recent years, he has been at the center of confirming water rights for recycled water projects, and negotiating and implementing water transfer agreements.
+In addition, Andy has effectively litigated for his clients in both state and federal court, at both the trial court and appellate levels, and in administrative proceedings.
 One of Andy’s key career achievements was briefing and arguing a case before the United States Supreme Court in 2001, and obtaining a unanimous ruling in his client’s favor.

-Represent irrigation districts and mutual water companies in the Sacramento Valley in numerous in-basin and out-of-basin water transfer transactions.
+Represent special districts and mutual water companies in the Sacramento Valley in numerous in-basin and out-of-basin water transfer transactions.

 Represent public entity treated wastewater producers on recycled water projects and related wastewater change petition proceedings before the State Water Resources Control Board, and the drafting and negotiation of recycled water supply agreements.

-Represent Glenn-Colusa Irrigation District in the negotiation and drafting of long-term water rights settlement contract renewal with the United States Bureau of Reclamation.
+Represent clients in the negotiation, drafting, implementation and defense of long-term water rights settlement contracts with the United States Bureau of Reclamation.

 Represent State of Texas in original jurisdiction proceeding before United States Supreme Court regarding enforcement of the Rio Grande Compact.

-Provide ongoing special water rights counsel services to the City of Santa Rosa, and the City of San Bernardino Municipal Water Department.
+Provide special water rights counsel services to the City of Santa Rosa, the City of San Bernardino Municipal Water Department, and the City of Yuba City.

 Provide ongoing general counsel services to Glenn-Colusa Irrigation District, a 150,000-acre irrigation district in the Sacramento Valley.